d1ln/sendseo/README.md

-# 💭 AI-Assisted Blog Draft Pipeline
+### 💭 AI-Assisted Blog Draft Pipeline

-- **🎯 Goal:** Convert a competitor blog URL → a **safe**, **original**, **SEO-aware**, **review-ready** Sendmarc article.
+- 🎯 Goal: Convert a competitor blog URL → a safe, original, SEO-aware, review-ready Sendmarc article.
-- **Principles:** 🧠 Pragmatic · 🔒 Safe · ⚙️ Deterministic · 🧭 Thoughtful LLM usage
+- Principles: 🧠 Pragmatic · 🔒 Safe · ⚙️ Deterministic · 🧭 Thoughtful LLM usage

 ---

-# 🗺️ 1.
+#### 🗺️ 1.
 System Overview

-A modular pipeline that extracts conceptual structure from a competitor article (not the phrasing), builds a semantic brief, generates an original draft aligned with Sendmarc’s voice, and validates it through SEO, readability, and safety scoring.
+The system takes a competitor blog URL as input and moves through a structured pipeline designed to convert it into a safe, original, SEO-aligned Sendmarc draft.
+It begins with Fetch & Sanitize, where the system attempts a fast HTTP fetch using Cheerio and automatically falls back to Playwright when a page requires JavaScript execution.
+This two-tier approach ensures both speed and completeness while stripping scripts, navigation, and other noise to avoid contaminating downstream prompts.
+Next, the cleaned HTML passes into Structure Extraction, where only headings, section boundaries, and conceptual cues are captured—not competitor phrasing.
+This stage exists to ensure intellectual property safety by separating content structure from content wording.
+The extracted structure feeds into the Semantic Brief, a deterministic mini-spec combining the conceptual outline with Sendmarc’s tone and styleguide rules.
+The brief formalises the desired voice, content direction, constraints, and SEO considerations, reducing hallucination and aligning the model with brand expectations.

+With the brief in place, the system performs Draft Generation, producing the article section-by-section.
+Each H2 is expanded using a unified LLM prompt that applies styleguide constraints, enforces originality, and requires HTML formatting.
+The system generates only the article body—clear H2-structured HTML—and does so deterministically through isolated calls to ensure predictability and easier recovery when failures occur.
+The resulting draft then enters the Safety & QA stage, where semantic similarity checks compare each generated section to the original competitor text, ensuring that no paragraphs or phrasing are too close.
+HTML normalization is applied to guarantee safe, review-ready markup.
+Finally, the system compiles a Review-Ready Output containing the article title, structured HTML body, and originality metrics.
+Additional SEO metadata (slug, meta description, JSON-LD, internal links) can be added as future extensions, but the current output remains intentionally lean to match assignment scope while demonstrating a complete, safe, automatable content-generation pipeline.

 ```mermaid
 flowchart TD